Peregrine05/old-worldpainter-versions/CONTRIBUTING.md

 ## Issue

 If you are less experienced with GitHub, then you can contribute by creating an issue with the WorldPainter installers and archives that you have saved attached to the issue.
 Someone will eventually add them to the repository.
+An issue template for uploading WorldPainter installers and archives exists; you can use that.

 ## Pull Request (PR)